-The RACV Energy Breakthrough is a joint initiative of the Country Education Project, the Central Goldfields Shire Council and the Royal Automobile Club of Victoria (RACV).
+The Energy Breakthrough is a joint initiative of the Country Education Project, the Central Goldfields Shire Council.

 The program encourages participants to examine and use the latest technology while considering its impact on the environment and the way people live locally and globally

-Businesses or individuals are invited to be a sponsor of this event or a Friend of the RACV team.
+Businesses or individuals are invited to be a sponsor of this event or a Friend of the EB team.
 Sponsorships range from as little as $50 to a Gold Sponsor of $2000.

 To download our current sponsorship proposal please click here